oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/SASHuan.md

 JHR is more to the general knowledge, and SASHuan is there to fill JHR's gap on Chemistry.
 And it's specifically **organic chemistry**, **thermochemistry**, **rate of reaction**, **acid-base reactions and salting**, **nitration**, and **stoichiometry**.

+## Trivia

+- He cool.
+- He is something that I wanted to have for a long time, since I think he is cool.
+- Btw, Juan is also the inspiration for the name since the **J** in **PSH-6GJSA**.

 #airconditioner